U.S. diplomat's wife to face UK court hearing over fatal car crash | Law-Order

 Sacoolas left Britain shortly after the accident, claiming diplomatic immunity from criminal prosecution.
 The United States has refused to extradite her.
 "While the challenges and complexity of this case are well known, we remain committed to securing justice in this matter," a spokesperson for the Crown Prosecution Service said.

 In the years since the crash, Dunn's parents, with the support of the British government, have campaigned for Sacoolas to be prosecuted in Britain.
-In 2019, Dunn's parents travelled to the White House for a meeting with then President Donald Trump, who surprised them by revealing that Sacoolas was in an adjoining room.
+British Foreign Minister Liz Truss welcomed the development on Monday.
+In 2019, Dunn's parents travelled to the White House for a meeting with then-President Donald Trump, who surprised them by revealing that Sacoolas was in an adjoining room.
 Dunn’s parents declined to meet her.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)